fuzzylogicxx/fuzzylogic/posts/html-with-superpowers-from-dave-rupert.md

 draft: false

 ---
-Here’s a new presentation on Web Components from Dave Rupert (of the [Shop Talk](https://shoptalkshow.com/) show).
+In this new presentation on Web Components, Dave Rupert (of the [Shop Talk](https://shoptalkshow.com/) show) makes a compelling case for adopting Web Components.
+They provide the same benefits of encapsulation and reusability as components in a proprietary JavaScript frameworks, but also bring the reliability and portability of web standards, work without build tools, can be used like HTML in a progressively enhanced approach, and may pave the way for a better web.
 ---

 Dave begins by explaining that Web Components are not only a set of technologies but a set of _standards_.
 And a benefit of them being standards is that we can rely on them to endure and work into the future in comparison to proprietary technologies in JavaScript frameworks.
 That’s good news for people who like to avoid the burnout-inducing churn of learning and relearning abstractions.
 Of course the pace of technology change with web standards tends to be slower, however again that’s often a side-effect of cross-platform reliability and accessibility.